TOD-theses/traces_analyzer/docs/metadata_extraction.md

 !!! note

     There could be multiple instructions that are directly affected by the previous transaction, however for all but the first instruction, it is hard to differentiate between a direct effect of the previous transaction, or an indirect effect through the first divergent instruction.

-!!! note

-    The same could be achieved by looking at the instruction outputs.
-However, this would require an exact modelling of all instruction outputs.
-Checking the stack, memory and pc is easier and less error-prone.

 ### Instruction input changes